 For most children with inflammatory bowel disease (IBD), treatment is a balance of medicines and nutritional support (see below).
 If these are not enough, or if your child has a serious complication, your child may need surgery.

-The IBD Program at Seattle Children’s brings a team of specialists together in one place to give your child and family the most complete care.
-The program combines care from experts in digestive health, immune health, nutrition, surgery and psychology.
+The IBD Center at Seattle Children’s brings a team of specialists together in one place to give your child and family the most complete care.
+The center combines care from experts in digestive health, immune health, nutrition, surgery and psychology.
 You and your child are active partners in making treatment choices.

 Goals of IBD Treatment

-At the IBD Program, our goals for treating your child are to:
+At the IBD Center, our goals for treating your child are to:

 - Restore balance and health to your child’s body